technodono/Datapacks/Dungeons+/info.md

 > _[Found in: Plains, Hills, Savannahs, Tiagas, Forests]_

 ## Unique Dungeon Types
 > **Ancient City Remnants**: Warden worshippers having now long left the city leave it in disrepair.
-Find remenants across the deep dark and search it for unique ancient city themed loot!
+Find remnants across the deep dark and search it for unique ancient city themed loot!
 >
 > **Infested Dungeon**: This mountain dungeon has been overtaken by an infestation! make sure you watch your step!
 >